 Since FPs use a regular CPU AI as a base, there are some things you can never properly teach an FP to do.
 At Level 50, most characters have a handful of hard-coded combos programmed into their AIs.
-For example, if a Ness FP is taught to grab a lot, it’ll automatically use a down throw to forward air combo because that string is hard-coded into its AI.
+For example, if a Ness FP is taught to grab a lot, it’ll automatically use a down throw to forward air combo because that string is hard-coded into its artificial intelligence.
 Unfortunately, this means you can’t really teach an FP to use a combo that has not been specifically hard-coded into its figurative brain.
-That’s okay though, because some fighters (such as Joker and Terry) have so many hard-coded combos that they’ll probably learn everything you want to teach them anyway.
+That’s okay though, because some fighters (such as Joker and Terry) have so many hard-coded combos that they’ll probably learn almost everything you want to teach them anyway.
 In general, FPs of Ultimate’s DLC fighters (minus Piranha Plant) are “smarter” than the rest, so keep that in mind if you’re looking to choose a character to train.

 If you’ve trained many amiibo before, you might remember having trouble teaching yours to use a particular move.
 Examples of this could include Bowser with Flying Slam or Pichu with Thunder.
 This is because certain characters have built-in aversions to specific moves; in other words, their base CPU we mentioned earlier has a low usage rate of the attack in question.
 Training amiibo is relative; so if a Bowser FP has a maxed-out Flying Slam value, that value is only relative to the number of times the base CPU would use it, if that makes sense.
 Please note that CPU move priorities are frequently changed between game updates, so some FPs may start behaving differently in new patches.